Skip to Content

 • EFFICIENCY: BlueDEF diesel exhaust fluid is key to helping improve fuel economy by up to five percent

 No!
-You absolutely do NOT add DEF to your RV’s fuel tank.
+You absolutely do NOT add DEF to your diesel’s fuel tank.
 DEF is stored in its OWN tank and is automatically dispensed into the exhaust flow.
 You should NEVER add it to your fuel tank under any circumstances!

 Separate DEF and diesel fuel tanks shown